benmiller314/cdm2021spring/old-plans/schedule2020fall.md

 * As a reminder, you should **do the exercises in the tutorials** and push them to your repository – possibly in a subfolder.
 * A _preview_ isn't due for another week, but you're welcome to begin assembling your website before then if you have ideas.
 That'll just give you more time to debug and refine!

-<h3><a href="{{site.github_url}}/plans/lesson-21">Lesson 21, Thursday 4/1</a> – Web Unit Studio / Layout Q & A</h3>
+<h3><a href="{{site.github_url}}/plans/lesson-20">Lesson 20, Tuesday 10/27</a> – Web Unit Studio / Layout Q & A</h3>
 <!--
-* Model building a design from a hand-drawn sketch.
-* Self-paced tutorial-ing / applications of tutorial to your own content, in breakouts
-* Q&A with Ben in main room, especially if your tutorials aren't working as expected.
+Self-paced tutorialing
+Offline sketching
 -->
 For next time:

 * **Compose and push** a website preview: a beginning of your own site.
   - A full draft of your website project is due in one week, when we'll have workshop.
-* **Finish** the [tutorial](https://internetingishard.com/html-and-css/), if you haven't yet – probably still fine for CSS beginners to skip Floats – or revisit the sections that are still confusing.
-I especially encourage you to look at sections on [Semantic HTML](https://www.internetingishard.com/html-and-css/semantic-html/) and [Web Typography](https://www.internetingishard.com/html-and-css/web-typography/), and if you're having trouble with positioning even after working through Flexbox (section 8) and Grid (on Medium), have a look at [Advanced Positioning](https://www.internetingishard.com/html-and-css/advanced-positioning/) to see if that helps you spot the problem.
+* **Finish** the [tutorial](https://internetingishard.com/html-and-css/), if you haven't yet – or revisit the sections that are still confusing.
+I especially encourage you to look at sections 12 ([Semantic HTML](https://www.internetingishard.com/html-and-css/semantic-html/)) and 14 ([Web Typography](https://www.internetingishard.com/html-and-css/web-typography/)), and if you're having trouble with positioning even after working through Flexbox (section 8) and Grid (on Medium), try section 9 ([Advanced Positioning](https://www.internetingishard.com/html-and-css/advanced-positioning/)).
-  - **Email me with any questions**, noting that I can help fastest if you include screenshots and links to your site/repo.
+  - Email me with any questions, noting that I can help fastest if you include a screenshot and a link.
 Better yet, [create a New Issue](https://github.com/benmiller314/cdm2020fall/issues/new/choose)!
 Then my answer to you can help others, too.

-<h3><a href="{{site.github_url}}/plans/lesson-22">Lesson 22, Tuesday 4/6</a> – Criteria and Stretch Goals</h3>
+<h3><a href="{{site.github_url}}/plans/lesson-21">Lesson 21, Thursday 10/29</a> – Criteria and Stretch Goals</h3>

 For next time: